leafsphp/naytive/apps/docs/docs/intro/for-cpp-devs.md

 Although Naytive shares many of C/C++ concepts, there are some huge differences between the two languages.
 Here are some of the key differences:

-- **TypeScript is a high-level language**: TypeScript is a high-level language which means that it is designed to be easy to read and write.
+- **TypeScript is a high-level language**: To be fair, C++ is also a high-level language, but it doesn't look that way compared to the languages we have today.
+TypeScript is designed to be easy to read and write.
 This means a whole lot of things are abstracted away from you, which can be a good thing or a bad thing depending on your perspective.
 An example of this is how there are a bunch of different number types in C/C++ (int, long, short, etc.), but in TypeScript, there is only one main number type.
 Naytive has the ability to use TypeScript's native types, but also provides C/C++ types for those who prefer them.

 - **Modern C++ features**: Modern C++ features are designed to make your code more readable and maintainable.
 Naytive has a lot of these features built-in, such as classes, interfaces, arrays, and more.
 This means that you can write more readable and maintainable code in Naytive than you can in C/C++.
 For users of C and older versions of C++, you might need to learn some new ways of doing things, like creating arrays directly instead of using pointers.